tymbalodeon/agni/README.md

   "--force-output"), then open input and output files (or only "--input" or "--output").
 - `install`: Install dependencies.
 - `profile *args`: Run the py-spy profiler on a command and its \<args\> and open the results with speedscope.
+- `shell`: Open a python shell with project dependencies available.
 - `try *args`: Try a command using the current state of the files without building.
-- `shell`: Open a python shell with project dependencies available.
+- `update *lilypond`: Update project dependencies, pre-commit hooks, and lilypond file versions (or just the latter if "lilypond").

 ## Dependencies

 Most dependencies can be installed via [pdm](https://pdm.fming.dev/latest/) by running `pdm install`.
 The rest (listed below) can be installed by running the included script: `./install_dependencies`.
-Or, if `just` is already
+Or, if `just` is already installed:
-installed: `just install` to install the rest of the dependencies.
+`just install` to install the rest of the dependencies.

 Required for generating pdfs: